Snowflake Cortex Agents

 2. Create the External MCP Server

-CREATE EXTERNAL MCP SERVER datahub_mcp_server
+CREATE EXTERNAL MCP SERVER <db>.<schema>.datahub_mcp_server

 WITH DISPLAY_NAME = 'DataHub'